Mapping the Course for Prompt-based Structured Prediction: Strategies for Scoring Sub-structures

-\paragraph{Generation Sampling} This strategy uses consistency as a proxy for confidence by computing a score based on sampling generations, relying on the inherent randomness of these models.
+This strategy uses consistency as a proxy for confidence by computing a score based on sampling generations, relying on the inherent randomness of these models.
 The model is prompted $n$ times to classify the text into one of the possible labels $L=l_1,l_2,....l_m$, giving us a set of $n$ generations $G=g_1,g_2,....g_n$.
-The number of generations that match a particular label $l_i$ is given by:
+The number of generations that match a particular label $l_i$ is given by $G_{l_i} = \{g \in G | g_i = \mathtt{l_i}\}$.
+The score for label $l_i$ is then calculated as $\frac{|G_{l_i}|}{n}$.